Who Will Treat You?

 Our trained practice nurses and health care assistants can support you if you with to stop smoking.
 This involves a clinic visit for assessment and decision on appropriate treatment with follow-up over the subsequent two months.
 Appointments may be booked directly, without referral by a doctor, at reception.
 For more information go to: Giving Up Smoking

 Wherever possible we try to care for patients close to the end of their lives at home.
 We follow the principles incorporated in the Gold Standard Framework in palliative care.
 The community nursing team have much experience and additional training in looking after terminally ill patients in their own homes.
 In addition, we work with community Macmillan Nurses and St. Nicholas’ Hospice.

 We offer comprehensive immunisation for travellers at both surgeries.
 Swan Surgery is a designated Yellow Fever Centre and able to provide this immunisation for patients from either surgery.

 When you book an appointment the receptionists will take the details of your planned travel.

 We use the latest information available from Traveller software from the London School of Tropical Medicine and Hygiene as well as Travax.

-Please book your appointment at least one month before your intended date of travel.
+Please book your appointment at least 6-8 weeks before your intended date of travel.
 Last minute immunisation may not provide adequate protection.
 Please note that payment will be requested prior to immunisation.